Geofencing & Location Intelligence: How Restaurants Can Benefit

 Location Data Helps Learn Customer’s Foot Traffic Patterns

-Quick-serve restaurants may use location data to track not only their own locations but also the locations of their rivals.
+Quick-serve restaurants may use location data to track their own locations and the locations of their rivals.
 Fast-food chains can get a subjective understanding of customer foot traffic trends between their own stores and their rivals by tracking traffic patterns to specific places.

 Location data may also be used to find new potential consumers as well as re-engage those who have become dissatisfied with a brand over time.
 It also helps you to assess whether unique rewards or promotional strategies are having a significant effect on consumer loyalty and engagement.